jwilger/kookaburra/README.markdown

 i.e. you "choose to check out" rather than "click on the checkout button".
-If for some reason your e-commerce system was going to be a terminal application rather than a web application, you would not need to change this scenario at all, because the actual business concepts described would not change.
+If for some reason your e-commerce system was going to be a terminal application rather than a web application, you would not need to change this scenario at all, because the actual business concepts described would not change (and although Kookaburra's focus is on testing web applications, it could likely be adapted to other environments.)

 ### The Test Implementation ###